BND Hamburger Icon

 What is involved in an FLSA audit?

-Since the FLSA governs a variety of employment regulations, a comprehensive FLSA audit will need to examine several aspects of your business.
+The FLSA governs various employment regulations, so a comprehensive FLSA audit must examine several aspects of your business.
+Consider the following elements involved in an FLSA audit:

-This is one of the trickier points for many small business owners.
-If your business uses a high percentage of independent consultants or contractors who actually function more as employees, you could be in trouble.
+However, if your business uses a high percentage of independent consultants or contractors who actually function more as employees, you could be in trouble — and face significant penalties — for misclassifying them.

-Not sure what the difference is?
-The U.S. Department of Labor (DOL) has a great misclassification infographic that breaks down the distinction between an employee vs. independent contractor.
-If you have a worker whom you’re claiming as an independent contractor but you determine when and how they work for you, they’re probably an employee.
+If you’re unsure of the distinction between employees vs. independent contractors, check out the U.S. Department of Labor’s excellent misclassification infographic that breaks down the differences.
+Essentially, if you have a worker you call an “independent contractor,” but you determine when and how they work for you, they’re probably a misclassified employee.

-If your employee is doing something specifically for you or unable to do something else because they need to be available for you, it’s likely that they need to count their time as hours worked.
+Note that if your employee is doing something specifically for you or can’t do something else because they must be available for you, they will likely need to count their time as hours worked.

-The way those hours should be tracked is regimented and requires employers to maintain the following records on all employees:
+The process for tracking working hours is regimented and requires employers to maintain the following records on all employees:

 • Full name and Social Security number